Randomized PCA Forest for Unsupervised Outlier Detection

 \subsection{Hyperparameter Investigation}

 We conduct experiments with different choices for parameters.
-For \textit{max\_size} of the leaf denoted, or the approximate neighborhood size, which is denoted by $k$, we use 10 and 20.
+For \textit{max\_size} of the leaf, or the approximate neighborhood size, which is denoted by $k$, we use 10 and 20.
 For the number of principal components $p$, we use 1 and 5.
-It is clear that there is an infinite number of possibilities for the choice of parameters.
-As it is not feasible to conduct experiments based on all of the possible parameter choices, we use these values and their combinations to investigate their effect on outlier detection performance of the proposed method.
-All of the models consist of 100 trees.
+Clearly, there is an infinite number of possibilities for the choice of parameters.
+As it is not feasible to conduct experiments based on all of the possible choices, we use the combination of these values to investigate their effect on performance of the proposed method.
+All models consist of 100 trees.

-Figure~\ref{fg:hyper} shows the performance of the models with different hyperparameter pairs.
+Fig.~\ref{fg:hyper} shows the performance of the models with different hyperparameter pairs.
 In most cases the models with $k = 10$ perform better.
-We conjecture this is mainly due to the higher accuracy in the outlier scores when more samples are considered as this leaf size makes sure that there are enough inliers included in each leaf node.
+We conjecture this is mainly due to the higher accuracy in the outlier scores as this leaf size makes sure that there are enough inliers included in each leaf node.
 For the number of principal components $p$, it is not obvious which parameter choice is better.
-It seems that in general, $p = 1$ performs better, but in many cases, $p = 5$ is the superior choice.
+It seems that in general, $p = 1$ performs better, but still $p = 5$ is the better choice in some cases.

 To investigate the effect of $p$ further, we plot the explained variance ratio by the principal components for $p = 1$ and $p = 5$ for each dataset in Fig.~\ref{fg:pca_analysis}.
 We observe that, for datasets in which the difference in the explained variance ratio for $p = 1$ and $p = 5$ is small and $p = 1$ contributes to a high proportion of explained variance in $p = 5$, the performance of the models with $p = 1$ is better or competitive.
 When the difference is larger, $p = 5$ performs marginally better.
 This analysis can be a good way to find the optimal value for $p$.
 However, in most cases, the differences are small, and either choice might be good enough.